StrongeLeeroy/WebLeecher/README.markdown

+##Beta Releases:

+*   v0.4.0 Beta
+    -   Bad URI code was being cause by the 35 second limit between searches.
+To avoid this, the thread links have been added to the values in the update.html.erb so that two forum searches are not performed per actual search, improving performance at the same time.
+    -   The first thread in the update.html.erb view is now selected by default to avoid server side errors.
+    -   Minor styling.

 ##Alpha Releases:

-*   v0.3.3 Alpha (Beta candidate) - NOT FINISHED
+*   v0.3.3 Alpha (Beta candidate)
     -   The thread selection page now lets the user check a "radio button" rather than having to type the thread number in a text box.
+    -   Almost done migrating code chunks to the searches_helper file.

 *   v0.3.2 Alpha (Beta candidate)
     -   Users may now choose the thread prefix through a dropdown select_tag.
     -   A "Copy to clipboard!" button has been added to the result show.html.erb page for convenience.
     -   Forum category picker now works the way it should (no multiple choice functionality yet).
     -   Some minor styling.
     -   Added this README to the about.html.erb file.